Bioconductor/S4Arrays/README.md

 [<img src="https://www.bioconductor.org/images/logo/jpg/bioconductor_logo_rgb.jpg" width="200" align="right"/>](https://bioconductor.org/)

-**SparseArray** is an R/Bioconductor package that provides a container for representing sparse arrays and perform common array operations on them.
+**S4Arrays** is an R/Bioconductor package that provides the foundation of array-like containers in Bioconductor.

-See https://bioconductor.org/packages/SparseArray for more information including how to install the release version of the package (please refrain from installing directly from GitHub).
+See https://bioconductor.org/packages/S4Arrays for more information including how to install the release version of the package (please refrain from installing directly from GitHub).